Mark Deeks give his thoughts on who should be in your daily fantasy line-up tonight.

 Power forward – Kenneth Faried, Denver Nuggets: $8.6 million

+The above two have both enjoyed big spikes in minutes since the injury to Paul Millsap, as well as big spikes in their outputs.
 Lyles has averaged 17.6 fantasy points over his last seven games, while Faried has averaged 26.6 over his last four.
-With Nikola Jokic also out again tonight, both stand to benefit further.
-They are the only real backup centre options now behind Mason Plumlee.
+And with Nikola Jokic also out again tonight, both stand to benefit further, for they are the only real backup centre options now behind Mason Plumlee.

 Centre – Bam Adebayo, Miami Heat: $6.9 million